-A journey of a thousand miles begins with a single step, and for Kiss, the journey to worldwide rock superstardom began with a single LP: Kiss, released on Feb.
+A journey of a thousand miles begins with a single step, and for Kiss, the journey to worldwide superstardom began with a single LP: Kiss, which was released on Feb.
 18, 1974.

 "The band that first knocked me out was the Beatles," Simmons told Melody Maker in 1975.
 "Up until then, one wasn't aware of the visual presence a group could have.
 Each had the same haircut, dressed the same, and if you saw one of them walking down the street, you knew that he belonged to that group.
 And that concept knocked me out, especially the fact that there was no frontman and each member was a quarter of the whole."

 To make their sound whole, Simmons and Stanley hooked up with drummer Peter Criss and guitarist Ace Frehley, each member adopting a Noh-style makeup mask as part of what would quickly become one of the most distinctive visual experiences in rock 'n' roll -- and a progressively more theatrical stage show that included fire-breathing, fake blood, and lots and lots of volume.

 The makeup added a nifty visual hook for the young band, but it also distracted from the music.
 "We've often been accused of being pretentious, but in actuality our concept of what we're doing is an effort to shy away from pretentiousness," Stanley argued in the Melody Maker interview.
 "The thing we do is very surface, for there are no built in subtleties in our music or what we do on stage.
 We feel our whole image is based on the use of imagination."

 Continued Stanley, "There's nothing negative about our show.
 Just go to a concert and see the kids dance in the aisles, singing along with us.
 We are, in essence, with the audience for we feel we represent the looseness that everybody can identify with.
 When people look at us they say, 'That's what's inside me,' they understand that's not what they look like, but rather what they feel like."